lucasvillagra/On-the-equation-26p/README.md

 **• Minimal_model** :  This folder contains the files "Curves_d=n.sage" for n=5,7,11,15., with the minimal models of the curves that appear in the paper (in Sage).

-**• Minimal_model** :  This folder contains the files "Multi-Frey.m" and "Codesd4.m", needed to run the file "Cased4.m", in Magma.
+**• Case_d4** :  This folder contains the files "Multi-Frey.m" and "Codesd4.m", needed to run the file "Cased4.m", in Magma.

 **• Cased4.m** : The code used in Theorem A.8, in Magma.